Q: What happens when a customer buys a Gift Card online?

 A: GiftRocker works in parallel to your POS.
 You will want to create a payment or tender key for tying redeemed gift cards to customer orders.
 Also, for selling gift cards, you will want to create a product or SKU key for collecting money.

-Q: How do I get proceeds as a GiftRocker shopkeeper?
+Q: How do I get proceeds for online sales as a GiftRocker shopkeeper?

 Q: Can I partially redeem a customer’s gift certificate?